pkioverheid/g4-trial/README.md

 # Overview

-This is version 2 of the G4 TRIAL tool.
-Version 1 can be found at https://github.com/pkioverheid/g4-trial/tree/v1.0.

 This tool allows you to generate TRIAL (test) certificates for the PKIoverheid G4 hierarchies yourself.
 It generates a complete hierarchy of certificates resembling a chosen G4 hierarchy.
 For more information on these hierarchies, please refer to the [PKIoverheid CPS, Section 1.1](https://cps.pkioverheid.nl/pkioverheid-cps-unified-v5.4.html#id__11-overview).

-Alternatively you can issue certificates using the TRIAL hierarchy setup by Logius used for integration testen ("ketentesten").

-Use these certificates to test your own and relying party's readiness for the production PKIoverheid G4 certificates issued by PKIoverheid TSPs.
+The tooling can be used in several different ways:

+* To validate your own (local) technical setup, download this repository and create the full hierarchies yourself;
+* To use G4 TRIAL certificates for integration testen ("ketentesten") there are two options:
+  1. If you need just a few G4 TRIAL certificates, some organisations issue G4 TRIAL certificates for free, see the list at <https://cert.pkioverheid.nl>.
+  2. If you intend to issue many TRIAL certificates (perhaps to suppliers) you may request a "fauxTSP" CA certificate for the common G4 TRIAL hierarchies.
+Please contact us to discuss in detail.

 For the G3 certificate hierarchy some PKIoverheid TSPs offer TRIAL certificates.
 However, the G4 hierarchies consists of many different types of certificates, increasing implementation costs for TSPs.
 Therefore it was deemed most effective for users to be able to generate their own test certificates using a publicly available tool.